Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Might is Power**
 Whenever you make a Strength-based D20 Test, you can treat a roll of 7 or lower on the d20 as an 8.

-**Moving Mountain**
+**Iron Grip**
-Creatures with the same size as you and smaller has :d20-disadv: Disadvantage on the :d20-save: Saving Throw of escaping your Grapple.
+Creatures with the same size as you and smaller has :d20-disadv: **Disadvantage** on the saving throw of escaping your Grapple.

 ---